MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-operator==.md

 ## -parameters

 ### -param rhs
-TBD
+The location to compare against this location.

 ## -returns
-This function returns bool.
+This function returns an indication of whether the two locations refer to the same place.

 ## -remarks

 ## -see-also